nimh-sfim/hcp7t_fv_sleep/README.md

 > NOTE: This part of the analyses rely on AFNI and scripts are designed to be run in a parallel computer cluster.
 They may need to be modified for your own computing environment.

+**8. Extract Representative FV, Lat Vent, WM, GM and Global Signal**

+Notebook ```N05_Extract_ROI_TS``` will extract representative timeseries for a few tissue compartments directly from the minimally pre-processed data.
+The only step prior to extracting the time-series is to convert each voxel timeseries into signal percent units.

+> NOTE: This part of the analyses rely on AFNI and scripts are designed to be run in a parallel computer cluster.
+They may need to be modified for your own computing environment.

+**9. **